CasperKoning/numberwang-play/README.md

 sbt run
 ```

+## Environment
+This application can be configured via environment variables.
+Additionally, you can configure the environment by providing a `.env` file.
+A sample file of what can be configured is given in the form of `.env.sample`

 ## Interface
 This application provides (next to the standard `/assets`) a single endpoint on `/numberwang`.
 Currently, this endpoint only prints a silly message.